themejin/The-Mejin-s-Open-Table/Content/Tips to Get the Most Out of this Game.md

+---
+draft: false
+title: Tips to Get the Most Out of this Game
+---

 The open table /  west marches  format is a bit different from what we think of as the traditional Dungeons and Dragons campaign.
 This format is much more player driven and player centric.
 This can feel more like a world your characters inhabit instead of a book your characters star in.
 With that in mind here are some tips to get the most out of this game

  - Give your character a medium term goal and a couple short term goals to pursue